eliasbenussi/eliasbenussi.github.io/_posts/2019-02-24-message-passing-intro.markdown

 Communicating to share memory is not the silver bullet for correctness in concurrent programs, but I believe exploring it has two advantages:
-- paradigm shift in thinking about concurrency.
-It has been for me an interesting learning experience
-- In practice it encourages better practices.
-Having to explicitly think about sharing memory implies forcing the developer to think about correctness when performing a potentially dangerous action
+- Since it is a paradigm shift in thinking about concurrency, it provides a different perspective when thinking about correctness.
+As previously mentioned concurrency is hard and distributed systems are complex and we can benefit from any mental model that helps us think about these things systematically.
+  In this sense it is useful even just as a thought experiment.
+- I actually believe there is a practical benefit in using this paradigms.
+  I believe that the fact that communication forces you to be _explicit_  about sharing memory, it encourages thoughtfullness around dangerous actions, and it leads to better practices.
+It is also worth noting that this is a minimal summary of actors and message passings and what they entail.
+I am hoping to continue writing about this topics, with the hope to eventually get onto more niche -- yet intriguing -- topics such as _reference capabilities_ and _session types_.